HardlyDifficult/Tutorials/Chapter1.md

  - .magnitude: Returns the length of a line drawn from the origin to this position.
  - .normalized: Returns a new Vector2 representing the same direction but with a magnitude of 1.

 For 2D games, we often refer to position and direction as a Vector2.
-Unity still stores everything as Vector3, and allows you to easilly convert from one to another.
+Unity still stores everything as Vector3, and allows you to easily convert from one to another.

 </details>
 <details><summary>What's GetComponent do / what's C# generics?</summary>